Reconfigurable Intelligent Surface-Assisted Cell-Free Massive MIMO Systems Over Spatially-Correlated Channels: Numerical Results

-In Fig.~\ref{FigMonteCarloClosedForm}, we illustrate the cumulative distribution function (CDF) obtained by using Monte Carlo methods from \eqref{eq:ULRate} and \eqref{eq:DLRate}, and the analytical expressions of the net throughput obtained in Theorem~\ref{theorem:ULMR} and Theorem~\ref{theorem:DLMR}.
+In Fig.~\ref{FigMonteCarloClosedForm}, we illustrate the cumulative distribution function (CDF) of the net throughput by using Monte Carlo simulations and the proposed analytical framework.
+The CDF is computed with respect to the locations of the APs and users in the considered area.
+The Monte Carlo simulation results are obtained by using \eqref{eq:ULRate} and \eqref{eq:DLRate} with the SINRs given in \eqref{eq:ULSINR} and \eqref{eq:DLSINR}, while the analytical results are obtained by using Theorem~\ref{theorem:ULMR} and Theorem~\ref{theorem:DLMR}.
 We observe a very good overlap between the numerical simulations and the obtained analytical expressions.
-From Fig.~\ref{FigMonteCarloClosedForm}, we evince that the downlink net throughput per user is about $2.1\times$ better than the uplink net throughput.
-This is due to the higher transmission power of the APs and the gain of the joint processing gain of the APs.
-Since the Monte Carlo simulations are not simple to obtain for larger values of the simulation parameters, the rest of the figures are obtained only by using the closed-form expressions derived in Theorem~\ref{theorem:ULMR} and Theorem~\ref{theorem:DLMR}.
+From Fig.~\ref{FigMonteCarloClosedForm}, we evince that the downlink net throughput per user is about $2.6\times$ better than the uplink net throughput.
+This is due to the higher transmission power of the APs and the gain of the joint processing of the APs.
+Since the Monte Carlo simulations are not simple to obtain for larger values of the simulation parameters, the rest of the figures are obtained by using the closed-form expressions of the net throughput derived in Theorem~\ref{theorem:ULMR} and Theorem~\ref{theorem:DLMR}.